bbauska/CSS3-Reference/README.md

     </tr>
 	<tr>
 	  <td><b>Description</b></td>
 	  <td>Defines one or more transforms of an element.
-These transforms can occur in a 2D or a simulated 3D space, depending on how the transforms are declared.
-The permitted values for *&lt;transform-function&gt;* are lengthy and complex.
-For a full list with minimalist descriptions, please consult the W3C's documentation on [transform functions](http://w3.org/TR/css3-3d-transforms/#transform-functions).</td>
+These transforms can occur in a 2D or a
+	  simulated 3D space, depending on how the transforms are declared.
+The permitted values for
+	  <i>&lt;transform-function&gt;</i> are lengthy and complex.
+For a full list with minimalist
+	  descriptions, please consult the W3C's documentation on
+	  <a href="http://w3.org/TR/css3-3d-transforms/#transform-functions">transform functions</a>.</td>
     </tr>
 	<tr>
 	  <td><b>Examples</b></td>